AmakrushAI/documentation/docs/reference/glossary.md

     <a href="http://www.typescriptlang.org/Handbook#interfaces" target="_blank">
       interfaces
     </a>
     .
-Although Ionic is built with TypeScript, using it to build an Ionic app is completely optional.
+Although AKAI is built with TypeScript, using it to build AKAI app is completely optional.
   </p>
 </section>